Canada Marine Act: The Act

-The Act is, from time to time, supplemented by Regulations and Letters Patent published in the Canada Gazette.
-Transport Canada maintains a helpful list of its "recent publications", which documents, among other things, the land transactions of the various Port Authorities.
-The equivalent phrase to the English "Port Authority" is the French Administration Portuaire, so that one would google for "Administration Portuaire de Saguenay" or other Quebec emplacements.
-A list of board member appointments to Port Authorities can be found at the respective individual Governor in Council Appointments appointments-nominations.gc.ca webpages of each organisation.
-The Minister of Transport alone appoints the Chair of the Board, while in consultation with the Minister, the remaining Board members are selected by "users" of the Port.
-A "user" is determined as specified under the legislation, and cannot include City Councillors, civil servants or directors of Port customers.
-Each Authority by now should have its own domain name website, at which can most likely be found copies of the Letters Patent and other legal documents.
+The Act is, from time to time, supplemented by regulations and letters patent published in the Canada Gazette.
+A list of recent publications is maintained by Transport Canada, which documents, among other things, the land transactions of the various Port Authorities.
+The equivalent phrase to the English "Port Authority" is the French Administration Portuaire, so that one would perform an online search for "Administration Portuaire de Saguenay" or other Quebec emplacements.
+A list of board member appointments to port authorities can be found at the respective individual Governor in Council Appointments web pages of each organisation.
+The Minister of Transport alone appoints the chair of the board, while in consultation with the minister, the remaining board members are selected by users of the port.
+A user is determined as specified under the legislation, and cannot include city councillors, civil servants or directors of port customers.
+Each authority by now should have its own domain name website, at which can most likely be found copies of the letters patent and other legal documents.

-An Act for making the system of Canadian ports competitive, efficient and commercially oriented, providing for the establishing of port authorities and the divesting of certain harbours and ports, for the commercialization of the St. Lawrence Seaway and ferry services and other matters related to maritime trade and transport and amending the Pilotage Act and amending and repealing other Acts as a consequence.